IPAMS/IDSimPy/docs/usersguide/visualization.rst

 Scatter plots draw individual symbols for the simulated particles in a particle ensemble.
 Usually, the spatial position of the particle symbols in the coordinate system of the plot reflect the spatial position of the simulated particles.
 There are also different variants of this plot type, where the velocity of the simulated particles becomes a spatial dimension in the plot (phase space plots).

 There is a high level plot function, which allows to generate generic scatter plot animations quickly and comparably conveniently.
 The high level functions are wrapper functions around the actual scatter plot rendering functions.
-The wrapper functions open the trajectory, generate the scatter animation and writes it to a video file.
+The wrapper functions open the trajectory, generate the scatter animation and write it to a video file.
 The actual scatter plot rendering functions can also be used directly, e.g. if the resulting scatter animation should be processed further or reading a trajectory multiple times is inefficient.

 High level scatter plot animation function
 ------------------------------------------

 :py:func:`.render_scatter_animation` provides a simple function to render scatter animations in an xy and xz projection.
-It takes the name of a simulation *project* as first argument, opens the trajectory file of that project and renders an animation into a mp4 file given as second argument.
+It takes the name of a simulation *project* as first argument, opens the trajectory file of that project and renders an animation into an mp4 file given as second argument.
 For example, specifying ``my_simulation`` as output name in an IDSimF solver will usually generate a trajectory file ``my_simulation_trajectories.hd5`` which can be animated by calling :py:func:`.render_scatter_animation` with ``my_simulation`` as first argument.

-A minimal example of a scatter plot an IDSimF simulation result would be
+A minimal example of a scatter plot of an IDSimF simulation result would be

 .. code-block:: python